pete842/SU19-WLANSec-Lab2-WEP/README.md

 - Compare the output of the script with the capture text decrypted by Wireshark

+   *The messages decrypted by the script and Wireshark are the same.*
 - Analyse the code of the script